Course rules for F2W Diploma of Music

 5. The units that may be included in a course for the award shall, unless otherwise approved by the Dean, be in accordance with Schedule accompanying these specifications.

-6. Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the Faculty of Arts and as summarised in accompanying Schedule.
+6. Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the College of Arts and Law ("Faculty") and as summarised in accompanying Schedule.

 7. A candidate normally may not enrol in any year in units totalling more than 100% weighting (8 units), or if the candidate is in full-time employment during any given Semester, more than 50% (4 units) weighting for the year.